Yimura/oxt2lua/README.md

 # Oxt2Lua

-This script will convert oxt files to a lua script that can be for FiveM servers.
+This script will convert oxt files to a lua script that can be used for FiveM resources.

 ## What does it do?